Scottsdale Spring Festivals Celebrate Art, Food and Fun

 Scottsdale Arts Festival (March)

 Special events spotlight artists and help attendees join the fun.
-Guests can take workshops, meet locals and learn about DIY projects.
-Kids will find activities just for them, such as life-size games and a community art studio where they can create their own masterpiece.
+Guests take workshops, meet locals and learn about DIY projects.
+Kids find activities just for them, such as life-size games and a community art studio where they create their own masterpiece.
 Children older than 12 and adults can buy two-day tickets for around $20.